What is Omega 3 Fish Oil and Why Should You Take It?

 So, you’ve heard about Omega-3 fatty acids.
 Perhaps you’ve heard about EPA, DHA or ALA and that you should be making sure you’re getting plenty of these essential fatty acids in your diet.

-I’ll attempt to make things a bit clearer in this blog past and explain the benefits of omega 3 and how they can help with your training and performance.
+We’ll make things clearer in this blog past and explain the benefits of omega 3 fatty acids and how they can help with your training and performance.

 UNDERSTANDING ESSENTIAL FATTY ACIDS